initbiz/initbiz.github.io/cumulusplus/index.md

 If you want to manipulate other components parameters before passing them to the views you can use `initbiz.cumulusplus.beforeDashboardRender` event.
 It passes the definitions of all the components by reference.

-> `ClusterDashboard` component uses [grid-stack](https://github.com/gridstack/gridstack.js) and [lodash](https://lodash.com/).
+> `ClusterDashboard` component uses [grid-stack](https://github.com/gridstack/gridstack.js).
 As a consequence, you have to have [jQuery](https://jquery.com/) included in your project.
 What is more, by default it uses [Bootstrap 3](https://getbootstrap.com/) syntax, so if you want to use the default views files you have to have Bootstrap 3 included as well.

 ## Settings component